 But the chances of me ever finding my way back there or digging through my list of hundreds of browser bookmarks are slim to none.

-And the majority of people that stumble across your blog are the same way.
+And most people that stumble across your blog are the same way.
 That’s not a very effective way to grow a loyal readership.

 That’s why it is crucial to get those readers on your email list.

 Once you do that, you can bring them back over and over.
 You can send out a quick little email inviting them to read your latest blog post.
 But it doesn’t stop there.

 You can also share your social media posts and profiles with your list and grow your reach with nothing more than an email that invites them to interact with you on your Facebook Page for examples.